 Depending on the spirit of the music, it will either elevate you or it will bring you down, but you cannot stop the response, except to get away from it.
 There is going to be some sort of response; maybe it will lift you to exaltation.
 You may hear patriotic music or a hymn that exalts God, and it makes you feel so proud that you have this relationship with Him, so you exalt in the music.

-It can fill you with awe to hear a 300 voice choir in beautiful harmony; it can sometimes bring sadness to you.
+It can fill you with awe to hear a 300 voice choir in beautiful harmony.
+It can sometimes bring sadness to you.
 It can give you pain or relief.
-It can put a lump in your throat, tears in your eyes, tears of joy or tears of sorrow; it is a language that crosses ethnic racial language barriers; it encourages us to anticipate things; it encourages us to remember.
+It can put a lump in your throat, tears in your eyes, tears of joy or tears of sorrow.
+It is a language that crosses ethnic racial language barriers; it encourages us to anticipate things; it encourages us to remember.
 They are playing our song.

 It is said by the people who research into some of these things that music is the most powerful memory stimulator there is.
 Nothing causes you remember like music; it immediately puts an image into your mind.
 Is it happy or is it sad?
 Who did you experience it with?
 You can immediately see that person’s face, maybe see the entire experience in a flash, in a moment.
 It passes through your mind, and it brings a feeling with it.

 We have to recognize the power of music to do these things.
 Our God created it to be so.
 He intended that it be used for good purposes, knowing full well that it could be put to evil purposes as well.
 Unfortunately, in most cases that is what man has done.
-He has put it to an evil purpose in order to stimulate people to self-centeredness, to the wrong kind of love (that the Bible calls lusts, fornication, adultery), and even to murder.
+He has put it to an evil purpose in order to stimulate people to self-centeredness, to the wrong kind of love (that the Bible calls lust, fornication, adultery), and even to murder.

 Job 38:7 When the morning stars sang together, and all the sons of God shouted for joy.

 God is reflecting for the benefit of Job on the creation.
-He gave Job and you and me an insight of the response of the angles to maybe their first view of what God had just made.
+He gave Job and you and me an insight of the response of the angels to maybe their first view of what God had just made.
 They all sang together.

 Let us think about this.
 They had that ability to sing before this moment.
-So we have to understand when we put this all together, with things like what is contained in Ezekiel 28, things about Lucifer, that before there was an earth, before there was a mankind, there was music.
+So we have to understand when we put this all together, with things like what is contained in Ezekiel 28, things about Helel, that before there was an earth, before there was a mankind, there was music.

 We might include in those creative activities His acts of salvation as well as His acts of deliverance for His people because that is a part of His creative activities.